-J&K: 35 killed, 17 injured after mini bus falls into gorge in Kishtwar
+J&K: 35 killed after mini bus falls into gorge in Kishtwar; PM says it is 'heart-wrenching'

 Jammu, July 01: At least 35 people have been killed and 17 have been injured when a mini bus they were travelling in met with an accident in Kehswan area of Kishtwar district, Jammu and Kashmir, on Monday.